Dimmanzo/smart-budget/README.md

 With this app, you can set spending limits for different categories, keep track of your transactions, and generate detailed financial reports.
 Built with Python, it integrates with Google Sheets to store your data, ensuring it's always safe and easy to access.

-__Note:__ Currently, this app is designed for single-user usage.
+__Note:__ Currently, this app is designed for $\color{green}{\textsf{single-user}}$ usage.
 In future updates, an authentication function will be added to allow multiple users to manage their budgets independently.

 To make it as simple as possible for users, the app uses one-letter options to avoid typing long commands and prevent misspellings.
+Additionally, the colorama library is used for better visibility and an enhanced user experience.

 ## Features

 ### Existing Features

 - __Set Budget__
-  - Users can set budget limits for predefined categories (Housing, Transport, Food, Entertainment, Savings).
+  - Users can set budget limits for $\color{green}{\textsf{predefined}}$ categories (Housing, Transport, Food, Entertainment, Savings).
   - Error handling for invalid inputs and duplicate budget entries.

 - __Add Transaction__